Sabinaatha10/NanoStat-ESP32WROOM-Code/README.md

 ## Current Project Status
 - Hardware is not yet available
 - Focus is on firmware structure and web interface
-- Sensor integration and hardware validation will be done in a later phase
+- Hardware integration and validation will be done in a later phase

 ## Build Environment
 - PlatformIO